-Cross the Cacanampunta Pass (4700m) to Janca below Laguna Mitacocha (4247m).
+Cross the Cacanampunta Pass (4700m) to Janca below Laguna Mitacocha (4200m).

 Today we cross the pass known as Cacanampunta, at an altitude of 4700 metres.
 This pass is at the northern extremity of the Huayhuash range and also marks the continental divide, with all rivers to the east flowing away towards the Amazon Basin.
 A short steep hike on a zig-zag trail takes us up to the pass.
-After a rest stop at the top, we descend to the broad valley known as the Quebrada Caliente and then turn into a tributary valley that leads to Laguna Mitacocha (4274m).
+After a rest stop at the top, we descend to the broad valley known as the Quebrada Caliente and then turn into a tributary valley that leads to Laguna Mitacocha (4200m).
 We set up camp at Janca, below the lake.
 An impressive ring of peaks rises up to the south of our camp, with the largest and most striking being Jirishanca (6126m).
 In the afternoon there is time to explore the area.
 The glacial blue lake is famous for its bird life, with flocks of Andean geese and ibis.
+With luck our crew will have had time to catch some trout for dinner.